ZamiraKholmatova/Metrics-Analysis/README.md

 Collected code metrics from open source Java repositories and their analysis.

 The description of all metrics can be found in the file "UserGuide.html".
-The collected data is located in the folder JavaSmall.
+The collected data is located in the folder CSVs.